 Connecting the dots

-Robinson will be keynote speaker at the B2B Marketing Forum in The Netherlands on March 15th 2018.
+Robinson was one of the keynote speakers at the B2B Marketing Forum in The Netherlands.
 The impact of data-driven marketing has never been in sharper focus.
 But what does this mean for B2B marketers?
-Robinson will share how the combination of data analytics, behavioral science and micro-targeting is transforming the way that organizations are engaging with customers and prospects.
+How will the combination of data analytics, behavioural science and micro-targeting be transforming the way that organizations are engaging with customers and prospects?